Does he want a serious relationship? Should you wait or move on?

 It’s a sign that he wants you to feel comfortable and welcome around him.

-He maintains contact even between dates
+6. He stays in contact even between dates

 Partly it’s because he enjoys knowing about your life, and what’s going on in it when he’s not around.